Dutch Airliner Makes Emergency Landing After Passenger’s Overwhelming Body Odor Led To Mass Vomiting, Fainting

 Flight attendants on the Dutch airliner tried to quarantine the smelly man in one of the lavatories.
 However, the stench was so repulsive that the Transavia crew decided he needed to be completely removed.
 That’s when the decision was made to divert the plane to the Faro airport in Portugal.

-After landing in Portugal, the foul fella was escorted off of the airplane by a medical team and then placed on an airport bus.
+After landing in Portugal, the foul fellow was escorted off of the airplane by a medical team and then placed on an airport bus.

 The flight continued after the stinky man’s removal, but the odor inside the plane lingered.
 Newsweek reported that the food and drinks that were supposed to be served during the flight were not dispensed because it still smelled extremely bad inside the cabin.